contiv/contiv.github.io/websrc/source/documents/networking/index.md

 ## Supported Modes

 Contiv supports the networking modes and schedulers shown in the table below.
-To learn about and try the various combinations, see the Contiv Network [Getting Started](/documents/gettingStarted/networking/index.html) page.
+To learn about and try various combinations, see [Getting Started](/documents/gettingStarted/) page for how to [install](https://github.com/contiv/install/blob/master/README.md) in your environment, or in a [demo setup](https://github.com/contiv/install/blob/master/QUICKSTART.md).

 |Fabric  | Kubernetes | Docker Swarm |
 |--------+------------+--------------|